nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting multiple residents : `remove`

-Deletes the specified resident from the RC4HDB database.
+Deletes residents whose fields match the input keywords.

-Format: `remove [/SPECIFIER] KEY/VALUE [ADDITIONAL_KEYS/ADDITIONAL_VALUES]`
+Format: `remove /SPECIFIER KEY/VALUE [ADDITIONAL_KEYS/ADDITIONAL_VALUES]`

 * A specifier is required in order for the command to work.
-If not it is an invalid command format
+If not it is an invalid command format.
 * Currently, only two specifiers are supported:
   * `/all` returns a resident if it fulfills **all** of the specified keywords.
   * `/any` returns a resident if it fulfills **any** of the specified keywords.